 Our spring regional workshops will focus on emergency preparedness for fires, floods and earthquakes.
 Learn from the experts and begin, or refine, an emergency plan for your museum, gallery, archive, cultural centre or heritage site.
-Workshops will take place in a variety of locations throughout B.C. – locations to be announced February 2017.
+Workshops will take place in Nanaimo, Penticton, and Prince George.
+For more information and to register, visit the workshop poster through the link below:

 Our next annual conference will be held in Victoria from October 3-6, 2017.
 Save the date and watch for more news to come as speakers, registration details and venues are announced over the coming months!